rskupnik/parrot/README.md

 * Support for other propery file formats, such as YAML or XML
 * Support for other variable types than String, so the users don't have to perform casts themselves
 * Support for overlapping properties (i.e. the same property names defined in different files), probably through namespaces

+# Credits

+Icon made by Freepik from www.flaticon.com